-We recommend in all cases that your bank statement is an original one this is a statement which is delivered through the post in an envelope to you.
+We recommend that your bank statement is an original one – this is a statement which is delivered through the post in an envelope to you.

 After you've received your CAS, you should complete the online application form on the Home Office website.
 Please use this guide when completing your form.

-You should stop completing the form before the 'check your answers' stage so any amendments required can be made when you have an appointment with a Visa Services Assistant.
+You should stop completing the form after inputting your CAS number so any amendments required can be made if you have your application checked by a Student Visa Advisor.

 It's your responsibility to collect all the documents that you need for your application.
-All documents must be translated into English if they aren't in English already.
+Any documents that are not in English must be translated into English.
 If you have a document that requires translation, you can search for a translator.
 Depending on your situation you might need different documents to your friends.
 The Tier 4 application form will help to tell you which documents you need.
 You'll need some, or all, of the following documents:

 - Payment for your application - you will need a debit or credit card to pay for your application